sedc-codecademy/skwd10-net-08-aspnetmvc/G3/Homework/Homework2.md

 # Addition to Pizza App 🍕

 ## Part 1
-The first part of the addition of Pizza App will be to create a 'Details' action in the Order Controller to retrieve information about one order based on the id, and to create a corresponding View for that action.
+The first part of the addition of Pizza App will be to create a 'Details' action in the Order Controller to retrieve information (PizzaName, UserName, PaymentMethod, Price, Delivered) about one order based on the id, and to create a corresponding View for that action.

 ## Part 2